Reactive-Network/reactive-smart-contract-demos/src/demos/uniswap-v2-stop-order/README.md

 ### Step 1

 Deploy two ERC-20 tokens.
 The constructor arguments are the token name and token symbol, which you can choose as you like.
 Upon creation, the token mints and transfers 100 units to the deployer.
+You can use the recommended Sepolia RPC URL: `https://rpc2.sepolia.org`.

 ```bash
 forge create --rpc-url $SEPOLIA_RPC --private-key $SEPOLIA_PRIVATE_KEY src/demos/uniswap-v2-stop-order/UniswapDemoToken.sol:UniswapDemoToken --constructor-args $TOKEN_NAME $TOKEN_SYMBOL